Foreigners visit Thailand for distinct reasons. Certain visits require a Thai Visa, while some don’t.

 Visa Options

-These are your Thai visa options.
-Employment, education, business or investment, marriage, guardian, or retirement visas are generally the main visas you need to stay in Thailand for more than a year.
-However, they all have specific requirements.
+These visas are generally the primary ones you need to stay in Thailand for more than a year.
+However, each visa has its own specific requirements.

 Tourism